aazirani/guide_wizard/README.md

 ### Data

-All the business logic of your application will go into this directory, it represents the data layer of your application.
+All the business logic the application is in this directory, it represents the data layer of the application.
 It is sub-divided into three directories `local`, `network` and `sharedperf`, each containing the domain specific logic.
-Since each layer exists independently, that makes it easier to unit test.
-The communication between UI and data layer is handled by using central repository.
+Since each layer exists independently, unit testing is much easier.
+The communication between UI and data layer is handled using the central repository.

 ```
 data/